RadiologyInfo - The radiology information resource for patients

-What is Needle Biopsy of Lung (Chest) Nodules?
+What is Needle Biopsy of the Lung?

-A lung nodule is relatively round lesion, or area of abnormal tissue located within the lung.
+A lung nodule is a relatively round lesion, or area of abnormal tissue located within the lung.
 Lung nodules are most often detected on a chest x-ray and do not typically cause pain or other symptoms.

 What are some common uses of the procedure?

 Although more than half of single (called solitary) nodules within the chest are determined to be benign, these lesions are considered potentially malignant until proven otherwise, usually through a needle biopsy.
+In general, solitary lung nodules in children who have no history of cancer are much less likely to be malignant.

 When a physician orders a needle biopsy, the nodule is usually believed to be unreachable by other diagnostic techniques, such as bronchoscopy.